lorearchive/LAWE/README.md

 ## Compiling
-LAWE fetches its raw content from [law-content](https://github.com/lorearchive/law-content) at compile time, then generates static HTML files (as opposed to rendering whenever a user visits a page), which makes LAWE extremely fast and memory-efficient.
+LAWE fetches its raw content from [law-content](https://github.com/lorearchive/law-content) at compile time, then generates static HTML files (as opposed to rendering whenever a user visits a page), which makes LAWE extremely fast and memory-efficient, while also improving [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization).

 ## Important acronyms used while compiling